Electoral fraud and violence during the June 2015 Turkish general election: Attacks against political parties

 Two people were arrested in connection to a shooting at the CHP district office in Maltepe, Istanbul.
 There were no casualties since the office was empty at the time.
-An armed individual was also arrested after entering the AKP Kartal district headquarters also in İstanbul with unknown intentions, shooting what was later determined to be blank rounds and hanging a Turkish flag accompanied with a sword.
+An armed individual was also arrested after entering the AKP Kartal district headquarters also in Istanbul with unknown intentions, shooting what was later determined to be blank rounds and hanging a Turkish flag accompanied with a sword.
 Later on 23 April, a CHP election campaign bus in Antalya was stoned by unknown perpetrators, smashing two windows but not causing any casualties.

 On 18 April, armed men opened fire on the HDP headquarters, with two people later being taken into custody.
 Prime Minister Davutoğlu and President Erdoğan both condemned the attack, which occurred at 4 am when the building was empty.
 HDP chairman Selahattin Demirtaş claimed that 41 HDP election offices had been subject to arson attacks since the party's establishment.

 On 19 April, a group of around 20 people, presumed to be Kurdish nationalists, attacked Patriotic Party parliamentary candidate Hasan Atilla Uğur.
 Uğur, the military officer responsible for interrogating Abdullah Öcalan following his capture, was criticised for interrogating Öcalan by the group, who proceeded to attack Patriotic Party offices.

 On 23 April, an armed attack on the AKP offices in Batman led to the death of the son of a former AKP Member of Parliament.
 The perpetrator was wounded and apprehended while trying to flee the scene.
 The incident was attributed to an asset-based dispute and not part of the wider political tensions.

 On 24 April, an armed man waiting near a block of flats in Afyonkarahisar where Ahmet Davutoğlu's wife Sare Davutoğlu was due to visit was arrested on suspicion of a potential assassination attempt.

 On 26 April, a HDP party office in Yalova was attacked by an armed gunman, who fired three shots at the office windows.
 Nobody was injured during the incident.